ccheung0926/Hangman/README.md

 # Hangman-Game
+Hangman-Game
 a word guessing game.
 Generated vocab from an API.
 Library: Jquery, underscore.

-reference: Stack Overflow, Codepen